-Subclause (1) Variations to work are paid for on an account basis unless otherwise agreed in accordance with clause 25, subclause (4).
+Subclause (3) With the exception of situations in which adjustment is made on the basis of unit prices in accordance with clause 24, subclauses (1) and (2), variations to the work are carried out on an on account basis unless otherwise agreed in accordance with clause 25, subclause (4).

-Subclause (2) For variations to the work carried out on an on account basis, accounts must include specifications of hours of work, materials and equipment.
+Subclause (4) For variations to the works carried out on an on account basis, accounts must include specifications of hours of work, materials and equipment.

-Subclause (3) If the scope of the work is reduced, the contractor must credit the expenses that are saved or should have been saved to the client, the maximum amount being the amount at which the work has been calculated in the contract.
+Subclause (5) If the scope of the works is reduced, the contractor must credit the expenses that are saved or should have been saved to the client, the maximum amount being the amount at which the work has been calculated in the contract.
+If the reduction relates to work for which unit prices apply (see clause 25, subclause (1)), this is only required to the extent that the reduced work leads to a contract sum reduction in excess of 10%.

-Clause 25 Price, time and security after variations
+Clause 25.
+Price, time and security after variations

-Subclause (1) Any claim by the parties concerning amendments to the contract in terms of price, time and security resulting from a variation to the work or changes in the conditions for executing the work must be submitted in writing or presented at a construction meeting as soon as possible.
-This also applies to a party's claim for amendments to the contract resulting from an approved proposal by the contractor or an instruction issued by the client in accordance with clause 22 or clause 26 which the party considers to be a variation to the work, even if the proposal or the instruction does not state that a variation is involved.
+Subclause (1) Any claim by the parties concerning amendments to the contract in terms of price, time and security resulting from a variation to the works or changes in the conditions for executing the works must be submitted in writing or presented at a construction meeting as soon as possible.
+This also applies to a party's claim for amendments to the contract resulting from an approved proposal by the contractor or an instruction issued by the client in accordance with clause 22 or clause 26 which the party considers to be a variation to the works, even if the proposal or the instruction does not state that a variation is involved.